School of Nursing

 Minimum Grade Requirements

-Students must earn a grade of "C" or above in the courses (or their equivalents) listed below.
+Students enrolled in the Traditional Bachelor of Science in Nursing program must earn a grade of "C" or above in the courses (or their equivalents) listed below.
 These courses may be repeated one time.
 Students who do not pass the course on a second attempt will be dismissed from the nursing program.

 |ENGL 101||Introduction to College Writing - WC||3|